How to Read Poems

 Reading Poetry Don'ts

-6. Don’t mix up the poet with the persona.
-(This one happens a lot when people who know me interpret my poems.)The most deep poetry I have read in my life seems to stem from a poet’s personal experience.
+- Don’t mix up the poet with the persona.
+(This one happens a lot when people who know me interpret my poems.)The deepest poetry I have read in my life seems to stem from a poet’s personal experience.
 However, often a poet feels strongly about something they have never been through and they write about it.
 Unless you know the poet personally, don’t assume that the persona in the poem is the poet.

 It's time to put your skills to use.
 Here is one of my old poems from the archives.
 Read and understand it using the skills you have learned above.
 If possible, leave your interpretations below.
 I would like to know what message you got from this poem.
 It's called "A Fallen Leaf."